iAmMichaelConnor/viem-blobs-example/README.md

-# Copying viem blob txs

----

-In one terminal:

-`anvil`

-> Or, to run a hardhat network node, which is the only one I can get to work with blob txs: `npx hardhat node`

-Make note of the 0th private key.

----

-In another terminal:
+# blob-lib

+## Build

 Clone this repo.

-`cd viem-blobs-example`
+`cd blob-lib`
 `nvm use 18`
 `yarn install`

-`export PRIV_KEY=<your 0th anvil private key>`

-e.g. `export PRIV_KEY=0xac0974bec39a17e36ba4a6b4d238ff944bacb478cbed5efcae784d7bf4f2ff80`

-`yarn build && yarn start`
+`yarn build`

+## Compiling Contract

+To install foundry (which is really a bit of overkill in this situation, because we really just need solc):

+`cd contracts`
+`forge install --no-commit`
+`git submodule update --init --recursive ./lib`

+To compile `contracts/src/Blob.sol`:
+From `./contracts`:

+`forge build --evm-version cancun`

+This creates `./contracts/out/Blob.sol/Blob.json`, which the ts tests then read.

+## To run blob submission smart contract tests:

+Start a hardhat network node in one window:

+`npx hardhat node`

+(Note: anvil doesn't seem to work with my blob txs)

+Then in another window:

+`export PRIV_KEY=0xac0974bec39a17e36ba4a6b4d238ff944bacb478cbed5efcae784d7bf4f2ff80` - this is the default testing private key for anvil and hardhat.
+`yarn test`

+## Notes

 It will first send an ordinary eth transfer tx, to demonstrate that this works.